wasilpaw/osc_web/content/post/zombieland.md

 While testing you might have noticed that our zombies don't respect the boundaries of the arena...
 {{<figure src="/zb_runaway_zombie.JPG">}}
 We need to explicitly limit their moves if the new coordinates would lie outside of the arena.
-Add the below conditional statement and the new variables inside the randomMove() method.
+Add the below conditional statements and the new variables inside the randomMove() method.
 {{<figure src="/zb_limits.JPG">}}

 Test your code.
-You might temporarily hardcode the coordinates of your zombie and place it on the edge so that it quicker to validate the changes.
-Zombies on the edge should be static more often (4/9 chances vs 5/9 to move)
+You might try to temporarily hardcode the coordinates of your zombie and place it on the edge of the arena so that it's quicker to validate the changes.
+Zombies on the edge should be static more often (4/9 chances to stand still vs 5/9 to move).

 ### The player in the arena
 Lets firstly teleport the player to the corner of the arena.